pangrus/bebe/README.md

 # bebe

-The name is a tribute to Bebe Barron, pioneer in the field of electronic music
+The name is a tribute to Bebe Barron, pioneer in the field of electronic music.